LambdaLabsML/distributed-training-guide/05-effective-batch-size-and-lr/README.md

 effective_batch_size = batch_size * world_size
 ```

-This directly impacts the dynamics of how your model learns and changes.
+As you may know, increasing the batch size means that the variance of the data that your model is training on decreases, meaning your gradients will be much smoother.
+This directly impacts the dynamics of how your model learns and changes!

-Batch size also interacts with the learning rate of the model.

 If you want to **exactly match the dynamics of single gpu training** when moving to multi node training, this chapter is aimed at you!